-Norma Jean’s Easy Banana Bread is a classic recipe.
+Norma Jean’s Easy Banana Bread is a classic banana recipe.
 Six whole pureed bananas and canola oil make this super moist and delicious EVERY time!

 This is another recipe re-do.
-I posted this banana bread recipe back in September, before my blog went live.
+I posted this banana bread recipe in the beginning phase of blogging.
 It was my first recipe dedicated to my mom and the photos needed some love.

 Mom made banana bread all the time.
 She made it into loafs, muffins, cake, and bars.
 You name it, she made it.
-This is one of those recipes that I’ve made forever, because it’s REALLY easy.
+This is one of those recipes that I’ve made forever, because it’s REALLY easy and delish (every time).

 - baking soda

 See?
 So easy.
 And I’ve NEVER had a dry loaf.
 You just bake it until a toothpick, when inserted, comes out clean.